 An accurate diagnosis is key to any health concern, and having access to sophisticated medical technology is vital.
-Our 16 slice GE Brightspeed CT scanner provides higher quality with greater confidence and convenience, at a reduced dose to the patient.
+Our 64 slice Siemens Perspective CT scanner provides higher quality with greater confidence and convenience.
+With CARE Dose4D we are able to provide quality images at a reduced dose to the patient.

-The GE scanner has the power, speed and resolution to help diagnose abdominal disease.
+The Siemens scanner has the power, speed and resolution to help diagnose abdominal disease.
 It can aid in the detection of small lesions or provide a detailed evaluation of tumor extension.
-Brain imaging can detect infarction (stroke), tumors, hemorrhages and bone trauma.
+Brain imaging can detect infarction (Stroke), tumors, hemorrhages and bone trauma.
 Additionally, the system’s exclusive image post-processing solutions can dramatically assist in diagnosis of lung pathologies such as nodules, tumors and vascular lesions.

 Magnetic Resonance Imaging (MRI)